kegaretail/react-native-rabbitmq/README.md

 	// Receive one message when it arrives queue.on('message', (data) => {

+		/* Acknowledge server with the received message delivery tag to receive new messages */ queue.basicAck(data.delivery_tag);
 	});

 	// Receive all messages send with in a second